Sparse Graph Learning from Spatiotemporal Time Series: Reducing the Variance of the Estimator

-Variance reduction is a critical step in the use of score-based estimators.
+MC estimation is the most commonly used technique to approximate the gradient in Equation~\eqref{eq:score-function-identity-graph}.
+Although MC estimators are unbiased, the quality of the estimate can be dramatically impacted by its variance: as such, variance reduction is a critical step in the use of score-based estimators.
 As for any MC estimator, a direct method to reduce the variance consists in increasing the number $M$ of independent samples used to compute the estimator, which results in reducing the variance by a factor $1/M$ w.r.t.\ the one-sample estimator.
-In our setting, sampling $M$ adjacency matrices results in $M$ evaluations of the cost and the associated score: we are interested in finding more sample efficient alternatives.
-In particular, we elaborate our strategy starting from the control variates method.
+In our setting, sampling $M$ adjacency matrices results in $M$ evaluations of the cost and the associated score and, in turn, to an often non-negligible computational overhead.
+In this section, we provide more sample-efficient alternatives, based on the control variates method.
+Our approach grants a significant variance reduction while requiring only one extra evaluation of the cost function.
+That being said, our approach to variance reduction is orthogonal to increasing the sample size, which remains viable to further improve the quality of the gradient estimator.